Crio-Bytes/IBD-2022-Master-Repository/PAGINATION IN REACTJS/README.md

 </details>

-In next question we will covert this logic to a generic one so that you can get post based on page number.
+In the next question, we will convert this logic to a generic one so that you can get posts based on the page number.

-2. Convert the logic you created in above question so that we can get 10 posts based on the given page number.
+2. Convert the logic you created in the above question so that we can get 10 posts based on the given page number.
    For example, if the page number is 3 we will get posts 21-30.

 Hint:

-- make use of slice method, just update the starting and end index.
+- make use of the slice method, just update the starting and end index.
-- For calculation of the start and end index use some logic instead of directly specifing a number.
+- For the calculation of the start and end index use some logic instead of directly specifying a number.

 <details>
 <summary>Solution</summary>